The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Results

-By comparing \op{} test set performance of models trained on only OMol25, only \op{}, and OMol25 + \op{}, we seek to probe the benefit of polymer-specific training data versus more general molecular data for polymer-specific MLIP prediction tasks - and whether the addition of polymer-specific data degrades performance in other chemical domains.
-Future work will explore model performance on both additional DFT-calculated evaluation tasks and experimentally measured bulk polymer properties.
+By comparing \op{} test set performance of models trained on only OMol25, only \op{}, and OMol25 + \op{}, we seek to probe the benefit of polymer-specific training data for polymer-specific MLIP prediction tasks --- and whether the addition of polymer data degrades performance in other molecular domains.

-We find that polymer specific data is necessary to obtain sub-kcal/mol total energy accuracy (''chemical accuracy" = 1 kcal/mol = 43 meV) on diverse polymer structures (Table \ref{tab:test_omers_ood_total}).
-Specifically, the \op{} and \op{} + OMol25 model shows less than half the total energy mean absolute error (MAE) of a model trained only on OMol25 in test and val compositional splits.
-However, atomic force MAE only slightly improves, perhaps due to the fact that force errors on the \op{} splits for the OMol25-only model are already quite small.
-The Si-polymer set presents a substantially more challenging test, featuring high-energy systems far from equilibrium generated under simulated irradiation conditions of silicon polymers.
-Neither simulated irradiated systems nor silicon polymers are present in either the \op{} training set or OMol25.
-These structures result in much higher energy errors than test or val compositions (though still practically useful for simulations).
-Interestingly, the \op{} + OMol25 model has $\sim$15\% lower energy error compared with the OMol25-only model, demonstrating that organic polymer data holds some value for non-carbon-based polymers.
-Finally, all three models perform similarly, and with quite low errors, on the DFTB test set, perhaps because only the DFTB set samples solely homopolymers.
+We find that polymer-specific data is necessary to obtain sub-kcal/mol total energy accuracy (``chemical accuracy'' = 1 kcal/mol = 43 meV) on diverse polymer structures (Table \ref{tab:test_omers_ood_total}).
+Specifically, the \op{} and \op{} + OMol25 models show more than a $\sim$66\% reduction in the total energy mean absolute error (MAE) on the compositional test split compared to a model trained only on OMol25.
+Similarly, atomic force MAE shows a significant improvement, although the force errors on the \op{} splits for all models are fairly small, on average.
+To go beyond broadly averaged insight, we further decompose the compositional test set errors into different chemical categories in the following section. \op{} data also marginally improves model performance on the DFTB test set, although the OMol25-only model errors were already fairly low, perhaps because the DFTB test set samples solely homopolymers.
+Finally, the Si-polymer test set is substantially more challenging, featuring high-energy systems far from equilibrium generated under simulated irradiation conditions of silicone polymers.
+Given that neither simulated irradiated systems nor silicone polymers are present in the \op{} training set or OMol25, it is unsurprising that energy errors on this test set are significantly higher across models compared with the previous two test sets (though still low enough to likely be practically useful for simulations).
+We note that the \op{} + OMol25 model has $\sim$9\% lower energy error compared with the OMol25-only model, demonstrating that organic polymer data may hold some value for silicon-based polymers.